Venturing off the beaten path by using materials and processes to reduce our impact is the starting point for our commitment to the environment.

 The second is referred to as bio sourcing.
 In the case of a snow jacket, this means making a plant-based fabric: for example, from sugar cane or castor beans.
 Our short-term goal is to expand the use of bio-sourcing throughout our technical apparel collection.
 We will start this process for winter 2019/2020.

 Rather than exchanging an old product for a new one, we do our best to repair the rips, tears, and other damage a product incurs when used.
-We work with several repair centers around the world to provide this service.
+Repairing a product increases its durability and lifespan, reducing its overall impact on the environment.
+Even when the guarantee is over, we put you in touch with one of our repair centers so you can still repair your product.